richard-chen-1985/fe-learn/js/prototype/functions.md

   toString: function () { return "(" + this.from + "..." + this.to + ")" }
 }

+// 1. create a new object
+// 2. constructor scope to the new object(this is point to the new object)
+// 3. execute code in constructor(add property to the new object)
+// 4. return the new object
 var r = new Range(1, 3) // create a range object
 r.includes(2) // true
 r.foreach(console.log) // 1 2 3